bspeagle/Jenkins/README.md

 This is a full installation of Jenkins including a backup job via Terraform in AWS.
 Once installed, configured and backed up you can restore your jenkins instance using the same method as a new install - restoring all your backed up files.

 #### Configuration components:
 **files/plugins.txt** - this file is used to populate the desired plugins to install in Jenkins.
-If you're installing for the first time and don't know which plugins you need you can leave this file blank or use the pre-populated list of plugins provided in the repo.
+If you're installing for the first time and don't know which plugins you need use the pre-populated list of plugins provided in the repo.
 If you have an existing instance and you want the same plugins installed you can run the following command to extract a list of plugins from your existing Jenkins instance:
 ```Shell
 curl -s -k 'http://<adminUserName>:<adminPassWord>@localhost:8080/pluginManager/api/json?depth=1' \ | jq -r '.plugins[].shortName' | tee plugins.txt
 ```